CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 ```
 #### Native integrations

 You can also loop over certain variables in a native integration.
-Here you can also:
+Available modifiers are:
 * add filters using the "filter" attribute
 * order using the "orderby" attribute
 * limit the amount of items using the "limit" attribute